 - Ewing sarcoma is the third most common type of bone cancer, and the second most common type among children.
 It usually occurs in the shaft of the bone, most often in the hip, ribs, upper arm and thigh.
 Ewing sarcoma mostly affects children and young adults between the ages of 10 and 30.
 Ewing sarcoma accounts for about 15% of bone cancers in the US.

-Each year in New York State, about 100 men and 100 women (including children) are diagnosed with bone cancer.
-About 40 men and 35 women, again including children, in New York die of the disease each year.
+Each year in New York State, over 100 men and 100 women (including children) are diagnosed with bone cancer.
+About 50 men and 35 women, again including children, in New York die of the disease each year.